 In those moments, my worth, in my mind, hinged on the ability of my child to latch and feed.
 But the truth is... it doesn't.
 My worth, and your worth, has nothing to do with our merit.
-It has everything to do with our creation in the image of God and the finished work of Jesus.
+It has everything to do with our creation in the image of God and faith in the finished work of Jesus.

 2. your love for your baby is not measured by your ability to breastfeed

 There are some things you can control.
 There are other things you cannot control.
 Our responsibility as mamas is to do the best we can with what we're given in the power and strength of the spirit of God.
 If that, for you, is the tragic combination of a short nipple and a high pallet, it doesn't mean you don't love your baby if you switch to formula- it means you do love your baby because you want to see them thriving.
 Your child's welfare is more important than the fulfillment of your idealistic dream.
 And just because la leche league says that loving your baby means nursing him, doesn't mean it's always so simple.
 The most tangible way to love your child is to meet his or her needs: arguably the greatest of which at this stage is to be fed.